The Bankrate promise

 - Harder to pay in full: Although your total premium may not differ much on a 12-month car insurance policy compared to a six-month policy, it could be harder to pay a 12-month policy in full since you will be paying for the entire year’s worth of insurance upfront.

 How do I know which policy is right for me?

 Many companies do not offer a choice between six- and 12-month policies, so you will not likely need to choose between two policy lengths within the same company.
 Most companies default to six-month terms or 12-month terms, so choosing a preferred length could mean choosing between different companies.
-But if you do have a choice, the decision to purchase a six-month vs. 12-month policy should be based on your individual needs.
+But if you do have a choice, the best car insurance company and policy term length depends on your individual needs.
 You may want to weigh the advantages and drawbacks of each one before you make a decision.

-In general, insurance agents tend to recommend 12-month policies, if you have a choice, to avoid the risk of twice annual premium increases.
+On the other hand, a 12-month policy may offer the cheapest car insurance for some since you avoid the risk of twice annual premium increases.
 However, you may want to keep in mind that not everyone qualifies for a 12-month policy.
 Even among companies that offer both terms, some carriers use 12-month terms as a default but offer six-month terms to drivers with poor driving records or poor credit.